-- Any drooling, jerking, or stiffening occurs during an episode. - Episodes occur two or more times per week after doing the seven prompted awakenings. - Episodes last longer than 30 minutes. - Your child does something dangerous during an episode. - Episodes occur during the second half of the night. - Your child has several daytime fears. - You feel family stress may be a factor. - You have other questions or concerns.
+- # Any drooling, jerking, or stiffening occurs during an episode. - # Episodes occur two or more times per week after doing the seven prompted awakenings. - # Episodes last longer than 30 minutes. - # Your child does something dangerous during an episode. - # Episodes occur during the second half of the night. - # Your child has several daytime fears. - # You feel family stress may be a factor. - # You have other questions or concerns.

-DR. SCHMITT is Director of Consultative Services, The Children s Hospital, Denver, and Professor of Pediatrics, University of Colorado School of Medicine.
+DR. SCHMITT is Director of Consultative Services, The Children's Hospital, Denver, and Professor of Pediatrics, University of Colorado School of Medicine.

-2. Lask, B: Novel and nontoxic treatment for night terrors.
+- 1. Adapted from Schmitt, BD: Your Child's Health, New York, Bantam books, Inc., 1987. - 2.
+Lask, B: Novel and nontoxic treatment for night terrors.
 Br Med J 1988: 297: 592